(Updated February 2019)

 The BIP is intended to publish original documents (scientific articles and scientific notes) that contribute to the expansion of knowledge in fisheries (fishing technology, fisheries biology, sociology and economy fishing), aquaculture, aquatic ecology, technology and fish inspection and pathology of aquatic organisms.

-A volume is published annually with the relevant number of issues.
+A volume is published annually with the relevant with 4 issues.

-Submissions of scientific articles and scientific notes should be sent, preferably in English.
-However, those sent in Portuguese or Spanish will have to be translated into English before being published.
+The Boletim do Instituto de Pesca will still accept publications in English only.
 Translation costs will be borne by the authors.
 In case of non-native authors from countries that speak these languages, the article must be reviewed by a specialist who himself Editorial Board of Instituto de Pesca may indicate.

 The selection of items will be based on originality, quality and scientific merit.